kiaraBaungartner/Portfolio/README.md

 # Portfolio

-This is my portfolio, where I summarize all of my projects
+Welcome, this is my portfolio, where I summarize all of my projects